 'North by Northwest': THR's 1959 Review

-In July 1959, Alfred Hitchcock unveiled his latest suspense thriller, North by Northwest, in theaters.
+On July 17, 1959, Alfred Hitchcock unveiled his latest suspense thriller, North by Northwest, in theaters in Los Angeles.
 The film, starring Cary Grant and Eva Marie Saint, was nominated for three Oscars at the 32nd Academy Awards.
 The Hollywood Reporter's original review is below.

 A packed audience at the preview loved every cliff-hanging moment of this Alfred Hitchcock thriller.
 Basically, it's another cloak-and-dagger chase and, for the most part, it is done with tongue-in-cheek.
 But Hitchcock is such a master of suspense that not many frames have passed before the audience has achieved complete identification with the characters and is knowing the thrill of vicarious fear and the shared pleasures of love and passion.
 The story may not be real but Hitchcock makes it seem real.